aziis98/preact-css-extract/README.md

     I think this is a reasonable compromise as one can use specialized utility classes as in the example above to dynamically add styles, or just update styles directly with the `style` attribute.

 -   CSS snippets are hashed to 6-character class names, I hope its enough to avoid collisions.
-Fire me an issue if you find any and we'll have a laugh at the examples together...
+File an issue if you find any and we'll have a laugh at the examples together...

 ## Improvements and Future Work